oubani/cheat-sheet/Blockchain/README.md

 ### Ethereum Vs Bitcoin

 1. Ethereum
-   is a store of value and utility to facilitate decentralized agreement
+   is a store of value and utility to facilitate decentralized agreements
 1. Bitcoin
    is a store of value.

-#### Ethereum uses Keccak 256 for hashing
+#### Ethereum uses Keccak256 for hashing

 ### Words

 1. Hash : is unique fixed length string to identify a piece of data
 2. Block : list of transactions minde together
 3. Decentralized : having no single point of authority
-4. Nonce : A "Number used once " to find the "Soluion" to he blockchain problem also used to define the transaction number for an account
+4. Nonce : A "Number used once " to find the "Solution" to he blockchain problem also used to define the transaction number for an account

 ### Signing transactions